vedph/ngx-annotorious/projects/myrmidon/ngx-annotorious/README.md

 ## ImgAnnotationList

 Other components are then provided to ease the usage of this directive in the context of an images gallery.
-Currently, only a subset of these components are present in this repository because this is mainly provided as a repro for issues in dealing with Annotorious in Angular, and every non-relevant piece of code would just add rumor.

 The core logic for orchestrating events and actions for the wrapped annotator is implemented in a generic `ImgAnnotationList` class.
 This keeps its own storage of annotations, so that it includes any third-party model, whatever its complexity, attached to the selected portion of an image; and provides a simple API surface to be consumed by other Angular components.